GeoQB/geoqb/README.md

 # GeoQB

-_The GeoQB project makes multilayer graph management as easy as making a cake._
+_The GeoQB project makes multi-layer graph management as easy as making a cake._

 What [Terraform](https://www.terraform.io/) is for managing cloud applications, GeoQB is for multi-facet graph data management.